craigdatatech/craigdatatech/README.md

-**Hi I’m Craig, welcome to my GitHub.**

-I'm a Data Analyst who thrives on analysing KPIs for business to uncover opportunities.
+**Hi!
+I’m Craig, a passionate Data Analyst who thrives on analysing KPIs for business to uncover opportunities..**

 Curiosity and determination drive what I do, and I enjoy the achievement of transforming and visualising data to make a difference.

 _Experience:_